CarawaysClass/carawaysclass.github.io/bcis1305/bcis1305-syllabus.md

 ## Syllabus Fast Facts
 * Our <a href="https://slack.com" target="_blank">slack.com</a> class team site is the best way to reach your instructor.
 Be sure to register for access as soon as you receive the invitation email from me.
 * Check the slack site for our weekly Learning Activities and Assignments.
-This information will also be posted in D2L.
 * For emails received between _Monday and Friday noon_, I will reply by 5pm, the following day.
 * For emails received between _Friday noon and Sunday or on holidays_, I will reply by 5pm, the following Monday.
-* Call OTS (<a href="tel:832-813-6600">832-813-6600</a>) for technical issues with D2L or your student email.
+* Call OTS (<a href="tel:832-813-6600">832-813-6600</a>) for technical issues with your student email or D2L.
 * Call the McGraw-Hill support line (<a href="tel:800-331-5094">800-331-5094</a>) for issues with **SIMnet**.
 Be sure to get a case number when you contact them.
-**SIMnet** is the online service that you will use to complete a majority of the Skills-based assignments of our class.
+**SIMnet** is the online service that you will use to complete a majority of the assignments of our class.
 * Work is to be submitted by the Due Date.  **Late work may be declined or subject to penalty**.
 * Technical issues with your personal computer or Internet access do not exempt you from turning your assignments in on-time.
-* Please use my office hours (see location and hours above) should you have a question or any issue that you need to discuss outside of class.
+* Please use my office hours (see location and hours above) should you need to meet with me about a question or any issue that we need to discuss in person.
 * _Even though most of our class assignments can be completed on a Mac, **there may be specific SIMnet assignments that require the Windows (PC) version of Office 2016**_.
-If you do not have Office 2016 (for Windows) at home, you may use the general use PCs at any LSC campus.
+If you do not have Office 2016 (for Windows) at home, you may need to use the general-use PCs at any LSC campus.

 ## Student Learning Outcomes